-Policy C-LU-6h: Allow minor expansion of existing or certain new visitor-serving commercial uses east of State Highway 1 near the Ocean Cove Store including overnight accommodations and a public horse stable consistent with Sonoma County Board of Supervisors Resolution 09-0220.
+Policy C-LU-6h: Encourage modest scale expansion of existing or certain new visitor-serving commercial uses east of State Highway 1 near the Ocean Cove Store including overnight accommodations and a public horse stable.
 (EXISTING LCP REVISED)

 Policy C-LU-6i: Limit development west of State Highway 1 at the Ocean Cove Resort to a day use area and campground.
 Any development proposals should include provisions for pedestrian safety on State Highway 1, erosion control measures, rehabilitating the degraded bluffs at the cove, and if needed the provision of parking for development consistent with Policy LU-6h.
 (EXISTING LCP REVISED)